travis-ci/docs-travis-ci-com/blog/_posts/2013-03-13-client-api-isolation.md

-I would also like to remind all of you reading this post, that I work on Travis full time thanks to [Engine Yard](https://www.engineyard.com/), they're sponsoring TravisCI and a lot of other OSS projects!
+I would also like to remind all of you reading this post, that I work on Travis full time thanks to [Engine Yard](https://www.engineyard.com/), they're sponsoring Travis CI and a [lot of other OSS projects](https://www.engineyard.com/community/open-source)!